aws-samples/hpc-applications/Utils/OSU-Benchmarks/README.md

 The [OSU Micro-Benchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/) (OMB) are a widely used suite for evaluating MPI performance.
 They measure point-to-point latency, bandwidth, and collective operation performance, making them ideal for validating EFA and MPI configurations on HPC clusters.

-This directory contains build scripts and Slurm job scripts for running OSU Micro-Benchmarks with both OpenMPI and Intel MPI.
+This directory contains build scripts and Slurm job scripts for running OSU Micro-Benchmarks with both OpenMPI and IntelMPI.

 ## Build

 Two build scripts are provided, one per MPI implementation.
-Run the appropriate script from the head node (or a login node with access to `/fsx`):
+Run the appropriate script from the head-node (or a login node with access to `/fsx`):

 **OpenMPI:**